geleto/cascador-ai/README.md

 *Cascador-AI* is evolving to enhance its capabilities and robustness.
 Here are the key features planned for future releases:

+- **Integrating the messages property with prompts**: template prompts are rendered and appended to the messages (if the property exists)
+- **Simplified loader wrapper**: replace the overcomplicated nunjucks loaders with simple function or interface
 - **Image Generation**: Add support for generating images from prompts using models like DALL-E.
-- **Step Callback**: Introduce an `onStepFinish` hook to capture intermediate results or partial outputs.
 - **Versioned Templates**: Enable loading versioned prompts with a loader that wraps unversioned loaders for better template management.
 - **Error Resilience**: Implement retry logic and Cascada’s upcoming try/except blocks for improved error handling.
-- **Snapshot Support**: Request the template engine to return a snapshot of the currently rendered data, due to the non-sequential nature of the rendering where regular streaming is not practical.
+- **Snapshot Support**: Request the template engine to return a snapshot of the currently rendered data.
+Due to the non-sequential nature of the rendering - regular streaming is not practical.